-Harvey Weinstein indicted in Los Angeles for sex crimes on day New York rape trial starts
+Harvey Weinstein charged in Los Angeles for sex crimes as NY rape trial starts

 Allegations against Weinstein first were reported in the New York Times and The New Yorker magazine in October 2017.

-Within days, the Academy of Motion Picture Arts and Sciences, which selects Oscar winners, had expelled Weinstein.
-On Oct.
-15, Alyssa Milano tweeted: “If you’ve ever been sexually harassed or assaulted write ‘me too’ as a reply to this tweet.”
+Days later, actress Alyssa Milano tweeted: “If you’ve ever been sexually harassed or assaulted write ‘me too’ as a reply to this tweet.”

-#MeToo became one of the most used widely used hashtags.
-In 2019 it was viewed 42 billion times, according to data from Brandwatch, a research firm.
+#MeToo became one of the most used widely used hashtags, viewed 42 billion times in 2019, according to data from Brandwatch, a research firm.

 Reporting by Brendan Pierson, Maria Caspani and Gabriella Borter in New York and Jill Serjeant in Los Angeles; Writing by Tom Hals; Editing by Noeleen Walder, Jonathan Oatis and Grant McCool